 - Enabling Missing SSL Certificate Authority Authorization (CAA) Records

-Misconfigurations allow attackers access to personal data, with over 70% of compromised cloud data in 2017 being a result of open security vulnerabilities.
-In addition to this, Gartner predicts that through 2025, 99% of cloud security failures will be the customer’s fault.
+Misconfigurations allow attackers access to personal data, with over 70% of compromised cloud data in 2017 resulting from open security vulnerabilities.
+In addition, Gartner predicts that through 2025, 99% of cloud security failures will be the customer’s fault.
 This exposes the criticality of improperly configured SSL/TLS security and highlights that most security attacks are avoidable.